 Why This Matters

-Anthropology isn't just about memorizing who studied whom—it's about understanding how different thinkers revolutionized the way we analyze human culture, society, and behavior.
-When you're tested on influential anthropologists, you're really being asked to demonstrate your grasp of theoretical frameworks, methodological innovations, and paradigm shifts that define the discipline.
-Each anthropologist represents a distinct approach to answering the fundamental question: what makes us human, and how do we study it?
+Anthropology isn't just about memorizing who studied whom.
+It's about understanding how different thinkers changed the way we analyze human culture, society, and behavior.
+Each anthropologist on this list represents a distinct approach to a fundamental question: what makes us human, and how do we study it?

 Founders and Framework Builders